thindil/steamsky/bin/doc/MODDING.md

 * If you want to remove or update any existing base type, you can do it in *bases.dat* file in *data* directory or in modification file (better option) add tag `base` with attribute `index` which value will be the index of selected base type and attribute `action`.
-Then if you modify an existing base type, add changed values.
+Then, if you modify an existing base type, add changed values.

 ### Bases Types data structure